 In today's puzzle we feature a beautiful red rooster and some hens relaxing in the warm Autumn sun.
 Roosters are differentiated from hens by the distinctive plumage, the long flowing tails, pointed feathers on their backs and neck and the brighter, and bolder colors.
 Chickens are gregarious birds and live together in flocks.
 Roosters are very territorial and protective of their flocks.
 A rooster's crowing is a loud call and sends a territorial signal to other roosters but it can also be used to inform the flock about sudden disturbances within their surroundings.

 Another animal themed puzzle is here.
 In this new one we feature a cute brown, black and white goat checking out a tree for the best way it can reach it's top.
 Goats are naturally curious and well known for their ability to climb and balance in precarious places.
 They are the only ruminant to regularly climb trees.
 Goats are browsing animals, not grazers like cattle and sheep.
 They prefer to browse on the tips of woody shrubs and trees, as well as the occasional broad-leaved plants.

 The beautiful bison featured in today's puzzle is part of a species of bison that once roamed North America in vast herds.
 It nearly became extinct in the 19th century.
 Today wild bison live largely in a few national parks and reserves.
 Bison are herbivores, grazing on the grasses and sedges of the prairies.
 They are migratory and herd migrations can be directional as well as altitudinal in some areas.
 Female bison live in maternal herds which include other females and their offspring.
 Males live alone or join other males in bachelor herds.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "The Barnyard" .